evanhyd/evanhyd/README.md

 ![bad std::string constructor](Image/C%2B%2BBadStringConstructor.PNG?raw=true)

-# some variable names (a friendly reminder to my classmates, stop using "temp" all the time in the assignment plzzz)
+# some variable names (a friendly reminder to my classmates, stop using "temp" all the time in the assignment PLEASE)
 ```
 src                    (source)
 dst                    (destination)